jm8/befuddler/README.md

-# Befunge-93 Compiler
+# Befuddler

-Befunge compiler used in the BuckeyeCTF 2025 challenges `rev / befuddled` and `rev / befucked`
+Befunge-93 compiler used in the BuckeyeCTF 2025 challenges `rev / befuddled` and `rev / befucked`

 ## Testing